Types of Courses

 Tutorials help students to prepare a draft thesis proposal as the first stage of the thesis process for the Master of Liberal Arts (ALM).
 The tutorial involves in-person, or phone or Zoom web conference meetings with the instructor, along with a series of proposal development assignments available online in a modular format.

-For guidelines and a list of technical requirements for web-conference and video courses, see:
+For guidelines and a list of technical requirements for courses using web-conference or video technology, see: